tkem/cachetools/docs/index.rst

    an alternative function that returns an arbitrary element from a non-empty sequence.

-.. autoclass:: TTLCache(maxsize, ttl, timer=time.monotonic, getsizeof=None)
+.. autoclass:: TTLCache(maxsize, ttl, timer=time.perf_counter, getsizeof=None, *, exclusive=False)
-   :members: popitem, timer, ttl
+   :members: popitem, timer, ttl, exclusive

    This class associates a time-to-live value with each item.
 Items that expire because they have exceeded their time-to-live will be no longer accessible, and will be removed eventually.
+The optional argument `exclusive` indicates whether to expire a time when it reaches the exact point of its lifetime.
 If no expired items are there to remove, the least recently used items will be discarded first to make space when necessary.

-   By default, the time-to-live is specified in seconds and :func:`time.monotonic` is used to retrieve the current time.
+   By default, the time-to-live is specified in seconds and :func:`time.perf_counter` is used to retrieve the current time.
 A custom `timer` function can be supplied if needed.

-   .. method:: expire(self, time=None)
+   .. method:: expire(self, time=None, exclusive=None)

       Expired items will be removed from a cache only at the next mutating operation, e.g. :meth:`__setitem__` or